 Why are all the bloggers telling you how to start a blog?
 Well, most of those “helpful pages” are packed with affiliate links.
 An affiliate link earns the referring site money for you using that service.
 You may think, no big deal, so they get a few pennies.
 Today I got an email from Bluehost offering $100 for referrals that sign up.
 Any questions?

 Why am I qualified?
 Good question.
-I have been doing this for six-plus years.
-Initially on a free Blogger site and for 3+ years on a self-hosted WordPress site.
+I have been doing this for eight-plus years.
+Initially on a free Blogger site for 2+ years and now on a self-hosted WordPress site.
 I’m very successful by most food blog standards now with well over 1 million page views per month.
 Plus, I have made almost every mistake available to a blogger during that time.

-The multiple dog pictures are to add a little fun and break up this way too long post.
+NOTE: I have added multiple dog pictures for a little fun and to break up this way too long post.
+Relax and enjoy.

 We do need a little vision of why and what since they will affect how.